 - company must employ engineers

 - intern will work under the supervision of an engineer

 - company and EI coordinator identify/develop suitable job descriptions

 - work assignments must be of an engineering nature and consistent with education and experience of the intern

 - salary must be commensurate with work assignment

 Application Requirements and Costs

-Registration in Course: Students with internship assignments must be enrolled in EMEC 498, ETME 498, or I&ME 470.
+Registration in Course: Mechanical Engineering students with internship assignments must complete the ME Internship Paperwork and submit it to the ME Internship coordinator, listed below, to be enrolled in EMEC 498.
+Mechanical Engineering Technology students with internship assignments must complete the MET Internship Paperwork and submit it to the MET Internship Coordinator, listed below, to be enrolled in ETME 498.
 The course, credit, and grade appear on the student's transcript.
 Up to three passing credits may be used to fulfill a professional elective requirement in the curriculum.

 Cost: With registration in the three-credit course, associated tuition costs will apply.
 Other expenses typically include: travel, rent, and damage deposits.